What Is A Cash-In Refinance And Should You Consider One?

 A common reason that someone may put more money down when refinancing is to meet their lender’s loan-to-value (LTV) requirements for refinancing.
 Often, lenders require that homeowners have at least 20% equity in their homes before refinancing.

-Suppose you had less than 20% equity but wanted to refinance to take advantage of the record-low interest rates.
+Suppose you had less than 20% equity but wanted to refinance to take advantage of low interest rates.
 You could use a cash-in refinance, where you make a lump-sum payment to reach 20% equity.

 Closing on a cash-in refinance is exactly the opposite of closing on a cash-out refinance.
 When you do a cash-in refinance, you bring a check to the closing table with your lump-sum payment.
 That amount reduces the balance of your new mortgage.
 In the case of a cash-out refinance, you take out a larger mortgage and leave the closing table with a check in hand.